Facts About the Rubber Tree - Description and Uses

 Description of the Rubber Tree - Hevea brasiliensis

-The flowers of the Rubber Tree are cream to yellow in color and have a pungent smell.
+The flowers of the rubber tree are cream to yellow and have a pungent smell.
 The male and female flowers are found on the same tree.

 What is latex?
 How is latex collected?

-The latex of the Rubber Tree is a mixture of organic compounds secreted by specialized cells called laticifers.
-The latex is white in color and is thick in consistency.
+The latex of the rubber tree is a mixture of organic compounds secreted by specialized cells called laticifers.
+The latex is white and is thick inconsistency.

 There are two types of rubber, natural rubber from rubber trees and synthetic rubber made by using petrochemicals.
 Crude oil is the primary raw material used in the production of synthetic rubber.

 Natural rubber is used in the production of tires.
 Around 70% of the world’s natural rubber goes into manufacturing tires in the automobile industries.

 The natural rubber has to be vulcanized before using them to manufacture tires.
 Vulcanization is the process of heating of natural rubber with sulfur to make it strong and durable.

 Natural Rubber is also used to manufacture the following -

 - surgeon’s gloves